RafalWilinski/serverless-web-performance-monitor/README.md

   </a>
 </p>

-> Monitor your page/endpoint speed from multiple locations around the world, for free!
+> Self-hosted, cloud-native monitoring solution for your page/endpoint speed from multiple locations around the world.

 ## Install